Written by Denise Nash Friday, 10 July 2009 00:00

-The MTA does need more oversight, according to Lavine.
+The MTA needs more oversight, said to Lavine.
 “My Republican colleagues should know that I will examine their proposal closely and will support as many of their suggestions as make sense and are not duplicative of the bill we passed, without support of any of them, in May,” said Lavine, “It is encouraging that they are now supportive of public transportation and I commend them for their interest.”

 A bill to create the oversight board would have to be introduced and then passed in the Assembly, the Senate and then be signed into law by the governor.
 A bill is being drafted and is expected to be introduced when the Assembly is back in session, most likely later this summer.